ncoghlan/misc/notes/python3/questions_and_answers.rst

 permitted in Python 3.2 was a direct result of that collaboration - it gave the other implementations breathing room to catch up to Python 2.7.
 That moratorium was only lifted for 3.3 with the agreement of the development leads for those other implementations.
-Jython is lagging further behind than others, with a 2.7 release due out soon, but the key feature of Jython is using Python code to script the *Java* ecosystem, reducing the importance of compatibility with the Python ecosystem for components with a Java equivalent.
 Significantly, one of the most disruptive aspects of the 3.x transition for CPython and PyPy (handling all text as Unicode data) was already the case for Jython and IronPython, as they use the string model of the underlying JVM and CLR platforms.